RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 - RS48988 - Add the username description in the log upon an unauthorized REST API request

+## Known issues

+A new command was added as part of Redis 6.2: [XAUTOCLAIM](https://redis.io/commands/xautoclaim/).
+When used in an Active-Active configuration, this command may cause Redis shards to crash, potentially resulting in data loss.
+The issue is fixed in Redis Enterprise Software version 6.2.12.
+Additionally, we recommend enabling AOF persistence for all Active-Active configurations.

 ## Security

 -   The following [Open Source Redis](https://github.com/redis/redis) [CVE's](https://github.com/redis/redis/security/advisories) do not affect Redis Enterprise: